swdk/React-Redux-BaiduMap/README.md

 # React/Sass/Redux Boilerplate

-Boilerplate and guide for a React/Sass/Redux build.
+Boilerplate and guide for a React/Sass/Redux build. <br/>
-Credit to Bucky Roberts for providing the Boilerplate https://github.com/buckyroberts
+Credits to Bucky Roberts for providing this awesome Boilerplate https://github.com/buckyroberts

 ## Getting Started